 National Community Planning Month is a month-long event that focuses on the importance of community planning and its impacts.
-This year, the theme is Housing as Community Infrastructure and highlights the importance of housing as part of our community, and the critical role planning plays in building resilient houses and communities.
+This year, the theme of Planning for Infrastructure That Benefits All highlights how good planning processes can strengthen communities and improve equitable resilience.

 It’s About Where and How We Build

 This “how” and “where” is so important as a new generation of homeowners and renters begins searching for their next home.
 Making the decision to invest your life and your money in a new home is a monumental decision – a decision that should encompass all of the facts, including how your home could be affected by floods, windstorms, or earthquakes.
 You as the homeowner need to be equipped with this information to make the best decision possible for you and your family.
 These are risks we all face and do our best to protect ourselves against.
 The actions we take ahead of a disaster can protect our homes and loved ones.
 Your state government has worked to identify what hazards affect your community, and what steps can be taken to reduce the effects of disasters.

 Eighty-five percent of the nation is currently covered by a hazard mitigation plan.
 Hazard mitigation plans are documents that help communities understand what hazards affect them, how they are affected, and what actions the community can take to reduce the impacts of those hazards.
 These plans are an actionable roadmap to a more resilient community.
 To view if your county is part of a mitigation plan, or to see your state’s hazard mitigation plan, visit our searchable map.